-Also in 2010, Commission staff will continue to provide short-range planning support to the public transit operators within the Region, including completion of new transit plans for the Kenosha and Racine Counties and the City of Waukesha.
-Commission staff also expects to initiate a significant portion of Washington, Ozaukee, and Waukesha County plans, and to complete as requested updates of county public transit-human services coordination County plans.
+In 2012, Commission staff will continue to provide short-range planning support to the public transit operators within the Region, including completion of new transit plans for the Kenosha and Racine Counties and the City of Waukesha.
+Commission staff also expects to initiate a significant portion of Washington and Waukesha County plans, and to complete as requested updates of county public transit-human services coordination County plans.